vbmaarten/CodeStories/ResearchReport/glossary.md

-AST: Abstract syntax tree .
+AST: Abstract syntax tree.
 Parsed code
 File/Folder tree.
 Basic file and folder structure
-CAST: Context&AST .
+CAST: Context abstract syntax tree.
 Combination of File/Folder & AST tree.

 Project&Text View: Navigator and file content view.
 Tree View: A tree representation of the CAST.

-A CAST node selection is the same for tree View <-> project&Text View
+A CAST node selection is the same for tree View <-> project & text View

-Narative: A Sequence of NarativePrimitives attached to a node inn the CAST.
+Narrative: A Sequence of NarativePrimitives attached to a node in the CAST.

+Code Narrative: A Narrative that is located in an AST node.
+  * Has access to the scope
+  * Final Narrative Primitive is the next narrative node reached by execution.

-NarativePrimitives: A step in a Narative Node that user can step through with next/(prev).
+Narrative Primitives: A step in a Narrative Node that user can step through with next/(prev).
   * Text
   * Video
+  * Image
-  * Narative Link
+  * Link to a narrative
   * Visualization call

-Visualization: Object with functions to animate/update a graphic. examples: Graph , table  , pie-chart
+Visualization: Object with functions to animate/update a graphic. examples: Graph, table , pie-chart

-CodeNarative: A Narative that is located in a AST node.
-  * Has access to the scope
-  * Final Narative Node is the next narative node reached by execution.

-Viewer: A person that follows Narative Nodes or selects a Project Node to gain more insight about that node
+Viewer: A person that follows Narrative Nodes or selects a Project Node to gain more insight about that node

-Writer: A person that writes narative nodes for nodes attached to the CAST.
+Writer: A person that writes Narrative Nodes for nodes attached to the CAST.

-Narative tree: A tree of related Naratives when selecting a node in the CAST.
+Narrative tree: A tree of related Naratives when selecting a node in the CAST.

 ExampleScope: